New South Wales: Railways

 The majority of railways in New South Wales are currently operated by the state government.
-Some lines began as branch-lines of railways starting in other states.
+Some lines began as branch lines of railways starting in other states.
 For instance, Balranald near the Victorian border was connected by a rail line coming up from Victoria and into New South Wales.
 Another line beginning in Adelaide crossed over the border and stopped at Broken Hill.

 Railways management are conducted by Sydney Trains and NSW TrainLink which maintain rolling stock.
 Sydney Trains operates trains within Sydney while NSW TrainLink operates outside Sydney, intercity, country and interstate services.

 Both Sydney Trains and NSW TrainLink have their main terminus at Sydney's Central station.
 NSW TrainLink regional and long-distance services consist of XPT services to Grafton, Casino, Brisbane, Melbourne and Dubbo, as well as Xplorer services to Canberra, Griffith, Broken Hill, Armidale and Moree.
-NSW TrainLink intercity trains operate on the Blue Mountains Line, Central Cost & Newcastle Line, South Coast Line, Southern Highlands Line and Hunter Line.
+NSW TrainLink intercity trains operate on the Blue Mountains Line, Central Coast & Newcastle Line, South Coast Line, Southern Highlands Line and Hunter Line.